NB-AI/BSc-Thesis-Music-Emotion-Recognition-Uni--Multi-modal-ML-based-on-Audio-Symbolic-Data/README.md

 # Bachelor Thesis: Music Emotion Recognition: Uni- and Multi-modal Machine Learning Approaches based on Audio and Symbolic Data

+Genererated MIDI, wav files, parameters, imported MIDIBert, and audio2MIDI converter are missing because they are storage heavy.

 This is the repository of the project
 > bachelorThesis\_NinaBraunmiller\_k11923286.pdf